This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Flat rim or rim going into the lettering and/or design on the coin — Excessive wear can cause the rim to be worn flat and into the lettering and design elements around the periphery of the obverse or reverse.
 However, this is not an error, and coins with flattened or worn rims carry no extra value.

 - Dryer coins or spooned edges — Ever see a coin where the rim is built up really high and appears to fold over the edges of the lettering, the design, or other details on the coin?
 This is a type of damage that can be caused by centrifugal forces experienced by a coin spinning around the inside of a clothes dryer.
 The folded edge can also be created by somebody who intentionally pushed the coin’s edge (the coin’s narrowest surface) and rim upward around the coin in a process commonly known as spooning.
 Either way, such pieces aren’t errors and have no additional value.
-An example of a dryer coin (or possibly a spooned piece) is seen in the image of an Indian Head penny below.
+An example of a dryer coin (or possibly a spooned piece) is seen in the image of this Indian Head penny:

 5 Types Of Coin Rim Errors… And How Much They’re Worth